-6.1 In order for an organization to be OpenChain certified, it must affirm that it has a FOSS program that meets the criteria described in this OpenChain Conformance Specification version 1.0.
+6.1 In order for an organization to be OpenChain certified, it must affirm that it has a FOSS management program that meets the criteria described in this OpenChain Compliance 2016-H1 Specification.

-☐ 6.1.1 The organization affirms that a program exists that meets all the requirements of this OpenChain Conformance Specification version 1.0.
+□ 6.1.1 The organization affirms that a program exists that meets all the requirements of this OpenChain Compliance 2016-H1 Specification.

-To ensure that if an organization declares that it has a program that is OpenChain Conforming, that such program has met all the requirements of this specification.
+To ensure that if an organization declares that it has a program that is OpenChain compliant, that such program has met all the requirements of this specification.
 The mere meeting of a subset of these requirements would not be considered sufficient to warrant a program be OpenChain certified.